New York’s Climate Smart Communities Program

 Outcomes and Conclusions

-Gregg, R. M. (2012).
+Gregg, R. M. (2021).
 New York’s Climate Smart Communities Program [Case study on a project of New York Department of Environmental Conservation].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/new-yorks-climate-smart-communities-program (Last updated August 2013)
+(Last updated September 2021)